-Additionally, the potential effect on the visual landscape would be minimized with the implementation of LAX Master Plan mitigation commitments.
+Operation of the action alternatives would not have significant impacts on the aesthetic environment.
+Under all action alternatives, the runway improvements would be at-grade within existing Airport property Additionally, the potential effect on the visual landscape would be minimized with the implementation of LAX Master Plan mitigation commitments.

-Light emission impacts associated with the No-Action Alternative, the Proposed Action Alternative, and the Shift Runway Alternative were determined by evaluating construction-related impacts, the extent to which airfield lighting would change, and the potential for the change to create an annoyance among sensitive land uses in the vicinity of the Airport that could interfere with normal activities or contrast with existing environments.
+Light emission impacts associated with the No-Action Alternative and all of the action alternatives were determined by evaluating construction-related impacts, the extent to which airfield lighting would change, and the potential for the change to create an annoyance among sensitive land uses in the vicinity of the Airport that could interfere with normal activities or contrast with existing environments.
 Evaluation of visual impacts considered the potential changes in landscape and views in the vicinity of the Airport and whether contrasts with existing environments would occur.

-According to FAA Order 1050.1E, Environmental Impacts: Policies and Procedures, Change 1, thresholds to determine the significance of lighting emissions and visual effects impacts are:
+According to FAA Order 1050.1E, Environmental Impacts: Policies and Procedures, Change 1, thresholds to determine the significance of light emissions and visual effects impacts are: